The 2010 evaluation for all Dutch patients admitted between 7th May 2007 and 16th December 2008.

 - 63% of patients completing treatment did well, whereas only 35% of patients taking an unplanned discharge (for whatever reason) had a good outcome.

-- Good outcome was predicted by
+- A good outcome was predicted by

-- Shorter time taken to enter treatment
+- Shorter time is taken to enter treatment

 - Completion of treatment